HDO-PRO/Unofficial-HDO-Box-Repo/README.md

 No.

-This repository is maintained by the **HDO PRO Community** and is not affiliated with HDO Box.
+This repository is maintained by the HDO PRO Community and is not affiliated with HDO Box or its developers.

 </details>